wsl-workshop/wsl-workshop.github.io/README.md

 Workshop submissions and camera ready versions will be handled by Microsoft CMT.
 Click [https://cmt3.research.microsoft.com/IJCAIMOL2019](https://cmt3.research.microsoft.com/IJCAIMOL2019) for submission.

-Papers should be formatted according to the IJCAI formatting instructions for the Conference Track.
+Papers should be formatted according to the ACML formatting instructions for the Conference Track.
 The submissions with 2 pages will be considered for the poster, while the submissions with at least 4 pages will be considered for the oral presentation.

-IJCAI-MoL is a non-archival venue and there will be no published proceedings.
+ACML-WSL is a non-archival venue and there will be no published proceedings.
 The papers will be posted on the workshop website.
-It will be possible to submit to other conferences and journals both in parallel to and after IJCAI-MoL'19.
-Besides, we also welcome submissions to IJCAI-MoL that are under review at other conferences and workshops.
+It will be possible to submit to other conferences and journals both in parallel to and after ACML-WSL'19.
+Besides, we also welcome submissions to ACML-WSL that are under review at other conferences and workshops.

 At least one author from each accepted paper must register for the workshop.
-Please see the IJCAI 2019 Website for information about accommodation and registration.
+Please see the ACML 2019 Website for information about accommodation and registration.

 <!-- To be announced